bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 So the increase is not that noticeable, but that's still fine.
 It saves a few instructions.
 It got 1x so far, I think, so maybe it gets merged soon.
-And I think it's good to also have more review power in LibSecP.
+And I think it's good to also have more review power in `libsecp`.
 So my plan would be to also stay there.
 I'm still going in baby steps.
 And another thing is I realized I looked at the silent payments, which is another nice idea, and that takes also quite intense use of cryptography.
-So I thought, okay, if I want to really give good review, it may make sense to get a little deeper in the Libsecp to at least conceptually understand what's going on behind the scenes.
+So I thought, okay, if I want to really give good review, it may make sense to get a little deeper in the `libsecp` to at least conceptually understand what's going on behind the scenes.

 Mike Schmidt: 00:36:52